 3. Do all our team members understand the role that they can play in advancing our impact?
 Do they act on it?

 Companies that are truly committed to serving as a force for good don’t make impact a side project.
 They make it part of every employee’s daily work.
 Because of this, every person on your team should be able to explain the role they personally play in driving the change your company seeks.
 If they can’t, either you haven’t done enough to build impact into every layer of your organization, or you haven’t done a sufficient job of communicating how each position contributes to your mission.Companies that are truly committed to serving as a force for good don’t make impact a side project.
-They make it… Click To Tweet
+They make it part of every employee's daily work.
+Click To Tweet

 4. Are our employees happier to come to work and more likely to stay around due to our focus on impact?